 TMS for depression: Device stimulates parts of brain associated with mood

-Main Line Health Behavioral Health provides an effective, non-invasive treatment modality for depression.
-Transcranial Magnetic Stimulation (TMS) is an FDA-approved device proven effective for treatment of patients with severe depression whose condition has not improved from standard drug therapy.
-Located at Bryn Mawr Hospital, TMS works by using magnetic pulses precisely targeted to areas of the brain associated with mood—areas that are underactive in depressed people.
+Through Main Line Health’s behavioral health services we provide transcranial magnetic stimulation for depression.
+TMS is an FDA-approved device proven effective for treatment of patients with severe depression whose condition has not improved from standard drug therapy.
+TMS works by using magnetic pulses precisely targeted to areas of the brain associated with mood, which are underactive in depressed people.

 You’ll be awake throughout the TMS treatment, which takes less than 45 minutes.
 During the procedure, you will feel the curved device that houses the magnetic coil, resting against your head.
 You’ll also hear a clicking sound.